PrivacyHawk Logo

 The bank quickly contained the cybersecurity incident, conducted a thorough investigation with the help of outside security consultants, and took additional measures to secure its systems.
 They also notified a small number of clients about the breach in the fall of 2023 and worked with law enforcement and cybersecurity experts to protect the system and data.
 Despite these efforts, the stolen data was still offered for sale on the dark web by Sp1d3r.

-What is the Response of Truist’s Bank?
+What was the Response of Truist Bank?

-A Truist spokesperson stated "In October 2023, we experienced a cybersecurity incident that was quickly contained.
+A Truist spokesperson stated, "In October 2023, we experienced a cybersecurity incident that was quickly contained.
 In partnership with outside security consultants, we conducted a thorough investigation, took additional measures to secure our systems, and notified a small number of clients last Fall.”

 The spokesperson also said the bank has notified additional clients based on new information unveiled by the investigation.
 Furthermore, the bank has reportedly found no evidence of fraud resulting from the incident.